Traditional Publishing vs. Self-Publishing: Exploring the Evolving Landscape of Authorship

 1. Hugh Howey, author of the “Wool” series, gained popularity through self-publishing.
 He reflects on his decision, stating, “Self-publishing allowed me to connect directly with readers and build a dedicated fan base, which propelled my books to bestseller lists.”

-2. Amanda Hocking, a bestselling young adult author, shares her thoughts on self-publishing: “I wanted to write what I loved and share it with readers directly.
+2. Amanda Hocking, a bestselling young adult (YA) author, shares her thoughts on self-publishing: “I wanted to write what I loved and share it with readers directly.
 Self-publishing gave me the freedom to do that and allowed me to make a living from my passion.”

 Finding a Hybrid Approach